Statement on Regional Anesthesia

 Developed By: Committee on Anesthesia Care Team

-While scope of practice is a matter to be decided by appropriate licensing and credentialing authorities, the American Society of Anesthesiologists, as an organization of physicians dedicated to enhancing the safety and quality of anesthesia care, believes it is appropriate to state its views concerning the provision of regional anesthesia.
-These views are founded on the premise that patient safety is the most important goal in the provisions of anesthesia care.
+While scope of practice is the purview of appropriate licensing and credentialing authorities, the American Society of Anesthesiologists, as an organization of physicians dedicated to enhancing the safety and quality of anesthesia care, believes it is appropriate to state its views concerning the provision of regional anesthesia.
+These views are founded on the premise that patient safety is the most important goal in the provision of anesthesia care.

-Anesthesiology, in all of its forms, including regional anesthesia, is the practice of medicine.
-Regional anesthesia involves diagnostic assessment, the consideration of indications and contraindications, the prescription of drugs, and the institution of corrective measures and treatment in response to complications.
+Anesthesiology, including regional anesthesia and acute pain medicine, is the practice of medicine.
+Regional anesthesia involves diagnostic assessment, consideration of indications and contraindications, prescription of drugs, and institution of corrective measures and treatment in response to complications.
 Therefore, the successful performance of regional anesthesia requires medical as well as technical expertise.

 The medical component generally comprises the elements of medical direction and includes:

-- Development and prescription of the anesthetic plan.
+- Development and prescription of the anesthetic and analgesic plan.

-- Ensuring that the regional anesthetic is performed in an appropriate physical environment where appropriate medications (including lipid emulsion) and equipment are immediately available.
+- Ensuring that the regional anesthetic is performed in an appropriate physical environment where necessary medications (including lipid emulsion), equipment, and personnel are immediately available.